axellangenskiold/training-tracker/README.md

 #### Option 2
-Write directly to the .txt file or similair file (google docs for example)
+Write directly to the .txt file or similair file (google docs for example) and copy to the .txt file in the repository every time you run it

 ### Step 3